American chestnut: Uses

-Food and medicine
+Food

 The nuts were once an important economic resource in North America, being sold on the streets of towns and cities, as they sometimes still are during the Christmas season (usually said to be "roasting on an open fire" because their smell is readily identifiable many blocks away).
 Chestnuts are edible raw or roasted, though typically preferred roasted.
-Nuts of the European sweet chestnut are now sold instead in many stores.
 One must peel the brown skin to access the yellowish-white edible portion.

-Native Americans used various parts of the American chestnut to treat ailments such as whooping cough, heart conditions and chafed skin.
-The nuts were commonly fed on by various types of wildlife and was also in such a high abundance that they were commonly used to feed livestock by farmers, by allowing those livestock to roam freely into the forests that were predominantly filled with American chestnut trees.
-The American chestnut tree was also important to Native Americans as it acted as a food source for both the Native Americans and the wildlife often hunted as game.
+The nuts were commonly fed on by various types of wildlife and was also in such a high abundance that they were used to feed livestock by farmers, by allowing those livestock to roam freely into the forests that were predominantly filled with American chestnut trees.
+The tree was important to many Native American tribes in North America as it served as a food source, both for them and the wildlife they hunted, and also as a component in traditional medicine.

-The unrelated horse-chestnut's seeds are poisonous without extensive preparation.

 Furniture and other wood products

 The January 1888 issue of Orchard and Garden mentions the American chestnut as being "superior in quality to any found in Europe".
 The wood is straight-grained, strong, and easy to saw and split, and it lacks the radial end grain found on most other hardwoods.
 The tree was particularly valuable commercially since it grew at a faster rate than oaks.
 Being rich in tannins, the wood was highly resistant to decay and therefore used for a variety of purposes, including furniture, split-rail fences, shingles, home construction, flooring, piers, plywood, paper pulp, and telephone poles.
 Tannins were also extracted from the bark for tanning leather.
 Although larger trees are no longer available for milling, much chestnut wood has been reclaimed from historic barns to be refashioned into furniture and other items.

 "Wormy" chestnut refers to a defective grade of wood that has insect damage, having been sawn from long-dead, blight-killed trees.
 This "wormy" wood has since become fashionable for its rustic character.

-The American chestnut is not considered a particularly good patio shade tree because its droppings are prolific and a considerable nuisance.
-Catkins in the spring, spiny nut pods in the fall, and leaves in the early winter can all be a problem.
-These characteristics are more or less common to all shade trees, but perhaps not to the same degree as with the chestnut.
-The spiny seed pods are a particular nuisance when scattered over an area frequented by people.